-The minor in Information Science is offered in every undergraduate college at Cornell.
+The minor in Information Science is available to all students, in every undergraduate college at Cornell except those majoring in Information Science (IS) or Information Science, Systems, and Technology (ISST).
 Because of small differences in regulations between the colleges, there are sometimes slight variations in the requirements depending on your college and, in a few cases, your major.

 * The Information Science department cannot know how graduate schools, employers, and so on, will evaluate S grades.

-To start the minor, send an email with your name, college, year of study (e.g. 2nd semester sophomore), expected graduation date, and major to the IS Minor Coordinator Penny Stewart.
-The minor is self-guided.
-See the Requirements page for further details.
+Step 2: To start the minor, send an email with your name, college, year of study (e.g. 2nd semester sophomore), expected graduation date, major, and minor concentration selection, to ISadvising@cornell.edu.

 Step 3: When you have finished all courses for the minor, complete and file the appropriate certification form